tsegarra/dummies/_posts/2022-11-14-tie-your-mother-down.markdown

   }
 {% endlilypond %}

-The next word, "in," is sung with two syllables.
-The first syllable lasts three finger-taps, which is three sixteenth notes.
+The next word, "in," is sung across two pitches, one after the other.
+The first pitch lasts three finger-taps, which is three sixteenth notes.

 ```
   beat: 3   e   &   a   4   e   &   a